 About

 Tammy is an experienced public health practitioner, researcher and dedicated educator.
 She has worked in the public health field for over 20 years.
 Her expertise is in community engagement and mosquito borne disease management, using behavioural and social science perspectives, and health system strengthening through public health emergency operation center management.
-This expertise is recognised globally through high-level involvement with the World Health Organization, in both these areas.
+She has demonstrated sustained, global leadership in both these areas through high-level involvement with the World Health Organization.

 2024 - Invited speaker 'Communication for Behavioural Impact in Dengue Fever Outbreak Response'.
 WHO-AFRO Dengue Fever Webinar Series